pymmcore-plus/pymmcore-gui/CONTRIBUTING.md

 Dependencies are managed strictly using [uv](https://docs.astral.sh/uv/), and the `uv.lock` [lockfile](https://docs.astral.sh/uv/concepts/projects/layout/#the-lockfile) is checked into source, to ensure a reproducible environment for all developers.
-The lockfile also dictates the exact dependencies that will go into the bundled> [!NOTE]
+The lockfile also dictates the exact dependencies that will go into the bundled application.
-application.

 To get started, make sure you have